No items found.

 Ask questions to determine which panelists have a bias against parts of your case.

-You need to make a list of topics where there may be bias, such as feelings against personal injury lawsuits, pain and suffering, large verdicts, motorcycle riders, medical malpractice suits, etc. Then, craft questions designed to find out who has bias against those parts of your case.
+You need to make a list of topics where there may be bias, such as feelings against personal injury lawsuits, pain and suffering, large verdicts, motorcycle riders, medical malpractice suits, etc. Then, craft questions designed to find out who has a bias against those parts of your case.

 3. Eliminate biased panelists by establishing challenges for cause.